If B Corps are the wave of the future, then Oregon wineries are happily surfing the crest of that wave.

 A Certified B Corp is a business that meets the highest standards of verified social and environmental performance, public transparency and legal accountability to balance profit and purpose.
 They have gone beyond just merely turning a profit; they have joined a community of 2,600 other businesses who work toward reduced inequality, lower levels of poverty, a healthier environment, stronger communities, and creating high quality jobs with dignity and purpose.

-Of Oregon’s 123 B Corps, seven are certified B Corp wineries and vineyards, making up more than any other state or country in the world.
+Of Oregon’s 123 B Corps, eight are certified B Corp wineries and vineyards, making up more than any other state or country in the world.
 Oregon wineries and vineyards comprise 30% of B Corp wineries globally.
 They are: